samiksha234/exp-freezing-point-depression-iitk/experiment/theory.md

 <br>
 When some solute is added to a solvent, the freezing point of the resulting solution is found to be less than that of pure solvent.
 This is known as freezing point depression.
 It is a colligative property i.e. the extend of the dropping of the freezing point is proportional to the number of solute molecules present in the solution.<br>

-The magnitude of the freezing-point depression (ΔTf) is directly proportional to the molality of the solution as <br>
+The magnitude of the freezing-point depression (ΔTf) is directly proportional to the molality of the solution as:<br>

 ∆T<sub>f</sub>=K<sub>f</sub>×molality &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(1)</br>
 <br>